Max Velocity (Top Speed) in a Short Sprint

 Basic Overview

 A sprint begins with the athlete feeling the sensations of power as the various body parts coordinate for the early portion of the sprint.
-As the sprint progresses and the sensations of power subside, the various body movements, although full and through good ranges of motion require good coordination, timing and rhythm to maximize effectiveness.
+As the sprint progresses and the sensations of power subside, the various body movements continue through good ranges of motion, with good coordination, timing and rhythm to maximize effective sprinting.
 When at top speed, various subtle but vital movements that the athlete executes and possibly can feel, may not be perceived by onlookers.

 A Common Flaw